Increasing the distance of topological codes with time vortex defects: Summary

 It would be interesting to consider the possibility of generalizing the time vortex construction for code families with better asymptotic parameters such as hypergraph product codes \cite{Tillich_2014, bravyi2013homologicalproductcodes}, or even ``good'' low density parity check (LDPC) codes \cite{panteleev2022asymptoticallygoodquantumlocally, leverrier2022quantumtannercodes, dinur2022goodquantumldpccodes} with $K/N=O(1)$ and $D/N=O(1)$.

 \acknowledgements

 We thank Yaar Vituri, Yarden Sheffer, Shoham Jacoby, Peter-Jan H. S. Derks, and Julio C. Magdalena de la Fuente for useful discussions.
-This work was supported by CRC 183 of the Deutsche Forschungsgemeinschaft (project number 277101999, subproject A01), a research grant from the Estate of Gerald Alexander, and ISF-MAFAT Quantum Science and Technology Grant no. 2478/24.
+This work was supported by CRC 183 of the Deutsche Forschungsgemeinschaft (project number 277101999, subproject A01), a research grant from the Estate of Gerald Alexander, the CHE/PBC Doctoral Fellowships in Quantum Science and Technology 2024, and ISF-MAFAT Quantum Science and Technology Grant no. 2478/24.